methodmatters/vibe_of_flanders_part_1/README.md

 The code is in the "Scripts" directory of this repo.

-The raw and prepared data are in the "Data" directory of this repo
+The raw and prepared data are in the "Data" directory of this repo.

 Comments, suggestions, improvements are welcome!